Skip to cookie consent Skip to main content

 Breast self-examination and body awareness are important to your health and wellness.
 But if you notice a lump or change in your breasts, don’t panic.
 Most turn out to be benign (noncancerous) issues.

-Amy Comander, MD, an oncologist, encourages people to check their breasts regularly and understand what to look for in their own unique bodies.
-Dr. Comander is medical director of the Mass General Cancer Center at Mass General Waltham and director of the Breast Oncology Program at Newton-Wellesley Hospital.
+Amy Comander, MD, a Mass General Cancer Center breast oncologist, encourages people to check their breasts regularly and understand what to look for in their own unique bodies.
+Dr. Comander is medical director of the Mass General Cancer Center in Waltham and director of the Breast Oncology Program at Newton-Wellesley Hospital.

 “Every person’s breast tissue will feel different.
 Many people do have lumps in their breasts, and that can sometimes change with their menstrual cycle.
 The majority of breast lumps are actually benign,” she says.
 “But it’s important that we are aware of our own bodies, so if we notice a change, we know what to do about it.
 The breast self-exam is another tool we can use to take charge of our own health.”